 Even More About Jess

-Jess lives in Attleboro, Massachusetts with her husband Michael – Operations Manager of HBB – and their two young and amazing daughters, along with their beloved dog pack, which currently includes Vortex (Papillon), George the Great (Great Dane), and Pebbles (Pit Bull), and last, but not least, her daughter’s four chinchillas (Dusty, Lucky, Kiwi, and Storm).
+Jess lives in Massachusetts with her husband Michael – Operations Manager of HBB – and their two amazing kids, along with their beloved dog pack – which currently includes Vortex (Papillon), George the Great (a deaf Great Dane), Pebbles (Pit Bull), Nauset (Norfolk Terrier) – and last, but not least, three chinchillas (Dusty, Lucky, and Kiwi).

 Jess is also incredibly passionate about choosing love over fear and she runs a private group on Facebook where she shares uplifting and inspirational posts reminding us all to CHOOSE LOVE.
 If you are interested in joining this group, just let Jess know!
 She would be honored to have you join in.
 For Jess (and Michael, too), Heart Based is not just the name of the company, it’s also their philosophy on living life!